ESRS 2.0: final draft and voluntary window for FY2026

 What to do this week

-- Review your current datapoint map.
-How many of the ones you collect are in the 456 that remain?
+2. Review your current datapoint map.
+How many of the ones you collect remain in the new framework?
 Which stay?
 Which were voluntary that you can stop collecting?

 Where Dcycle fits